 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that concisely covers specific actions, includes natural trigger terms, explicitly states both what and when, and carves out a distinct niche around e2e testing.
-The added behavioral constraint ('Never changes source code logic or API without spec backing') further clarifies scope and reduces conflict risk with general coding skills.
+This is a strong skill description that concisely covers specific actions, includes natural trigger terms, and explicitly states both what the skill does and when to use it.
+The added behavioral constraint ('Never changes source code logic or API without spec backing') further sharpens its identity and distinguishes it from general code-fixing skills.
+Minor improvement could include mentioning file types or frameworks, but overall it's well-crafted.

 | Dimension | Reasoning | Score |